GitHub Actions: Understanding the Push and Pull Request Triggers

 - 'experiment/**'

-This means your workflow runs on pushes to ALL branches EXCEPT those starting with feature/
+With this configuration, your workflow runs on every branch except those starting with feature/

 or experiment/

-Imagine this scenario: You want your production workflow to run on main
+Let’s say you want your workflow to run on main

 and any release